To Mark The Site of The Lead Mines

 Location.
 36° 51.4′ N, 80° 55.723′ W. Marker is in Austinville, Virginia, in Wythe County.
 Marker is on Austinville Road (Virginia Route 619), on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1995 Austinville Road, Austinville VA 24312, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on October 23, 2018.
-This page originally submitted on October 22, 2018, by Roger Miller of Pulaski, Virginia.
-This page has been viewed 69 times since then and 23 times this year.
+It was originally submitted on October 22, 2018, by Roger Miller of Pulaski, Virginia.
+This page has been viewed 135 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on October 22, 2018, by Roger Miller of Pulaski, Virginia. • Andrew Ruppenstein was the editor who published this page.